Photograph courtesy of Unda Ground Wrestling

 Then, UGW owner and lead/only heel manager, Bounce came out from the locker room accompanied by his charge, Doc LeRoux.
 LeRoux is basically doing a riff on the “Papa Shango” witch doctor character that was popular in the WWF in the mid-1990s.
 His face paint design and costume are nearly identical to that of the voodoo master.

-Bounce, who happens to be African-American, cut a promo in which he reiterated that he doesn’t like “crackers.”
+Bounce, who is African-American, cut a promo in which he reiterated that he doesn’t like “crackers.”
 It is then off-handedly mentioned that former WWF star Grand Master Sexay would not be appearing on the show.

 The microphone continued to cut out as Bounce talked.
 To make matters worse, the DJ doesn’t lower the volume of the house music during promos so they are very difficult to hear.